cole-brokamp/dotfiles/README.md

 Note the whale emoji 🐳 in the prompt if you are inside a docker container.

-Docker version tags will correspond with git version tags, e.g. `docker pull cole-brokamp/waffle:0.1`.
+Dockerhub version tags will correspond with git version tags, e.g. `docker pull cole-brokamp/waffle:0.1`.

+To push static container to AWS ECR, use `./push_waffle.sh` which will tag `colebrokamp/waffle:latest` as `waffle:<sha1>` where `<sha1>` is the short identifier from the current commit and push it to my repo.

 ## Singularity